 Sometimes it can be hard to share the real life stuff in blogland.
 There are so many perfectly flocked Christmas trees to be seen while scrolling instagram.
 Not to mention the abundance of tutorials out there on how to decorate your tree with giant ornaments, faux flowers, and floral picks!
 And while all of these trees are gorgeous, they just aren’t reality for our particular family.

-Our Christmas Tree
+Our Kid Friendly Christmas Tree

-After some trial and error (and three broken ornaments) I gave up and went with a totally kid friendly tree.
+After some trial and error (and a bunch of broken ornaments) I gave up and went with a totally kid friendly tree.
 Felt, wood, and plastic ornaments have become my friend.
 I have two boxes of colorful ball ornaments; one plain and one with the twelve days of Christmas painted on them that I got at the Land of Nod years ago.
 These along with some white wood bead garlands helped create my kid friendly decorating base.

 Almost all of the felt ornament are from Target over the years, with a couple from Etsy that I just couldn’t resist.
-They’re great for kids to decorate the tree with and honestly I’d probably have a bunch up there even if I didn’t have kids because they just feel nostalgic to me.
+They’re great for kids to decorate the tree with, and honestly, I’d probably have a bunch up there even if I didn’t have kids because they just feel nostalgic to me.

 I’m such a firm believer in creating a tree that’s unique to you and what you or your family is all about.
 Whether that’s a big ol’ flocked tree, a fake tree, a real tree, or something you see on the social media that inspires you.
 Just make sure you enjoy all of your hard tree decorating work while you sit on the sofa at night and watch the lights twinkle.